Satoshinaire/trinity-cli/README.md

     help [command...]
 Provides help for a given command. exit               Exits application.
-    wallet create      Creates a new wallet address. wallet import      Import an existing private key in WIF format. wallet list        List available wallets.
+    send neo           [EXPERIMENTAL] Send NEO from one of your addresses to one of your contacts. send gas           [EXPERIMENTAL] Send GAS from one of your addresses to one of your contacts. wallet list        List available wallets.
-    wallet show        Select an address to show its balances, transactions, claimables, etc. wallet remove      Select an address to remove from local storage. wallet clear       Purge all wallet information from local storage. contact list       List your contacts.
+    wallet show        Select an address to show its balances, transactions, claimables, etc. wallet create      Creates a new wallet address. wallet import      Import an existing private key in WIF format. wallet remove      Select an address to remove from local storage. wallet clear       Purge all wallet information from local storage. contact list       List your contacts.
     contact add        Add a new contact.
+    contact remove     Remove an existing contact.
     network            Switch to a different network.
 ```